jnkather/DeepHistology/README.md

 # DeepHistology
 This is a pan-cancer platform for mutation prediction from routine histology by the Kather lab (http://kather.ai).
-It is implemented in MATLAB and requires version R2019a+ (for some types of visualization, R2019b+).
-The following Matlab toolboxes are required: Image processing toolbox, Deep learning toolbox, Parallel processing toolbox.
+It is implemented in MATLAB and requires version R2019a+ (for some types of visualization, R2019b+; the code is tested up to R2020b).
+The following Matlab toolboxes are required: Image processing toolbox, Deep learning toolbox, Parallel processing toolbox; also, shufflenet model from the Matlab Add-On manager.

 ![Fig1](figure1.jpg)